tomshaffner/PiThermalCam/index.md

 {:.center}
 ![Matplotlib Wave](/images/Matplotlib Wave.gif#center)
-*Note the clarity of the border between my body and the surroundings.*
+*The data interpolated.
+Note the clarity of the border between my body and the surroundings.*

 Apart from having evidence that my hands aren't just feeling cold but actually ARE cold, this image highlights particularly how good the Matplotlib approach (which uses the SciPy library for interpolation) sets the coloring to detect edges.
 The white line surrounding the red of my body makes the boundary much clearer.